VulnerabilityHistoryProject/vhp-writing/tags/cooks.md

 style.
 Thus, the first commit any developer makes is risky.

 Furthermore, research has shown a strong correlation between code that had many developers and code with vulnerabilities.

+Write about diffusion of responsibility.

+Provide a few paragraphs and references about how having multiple developers work on a piece of code increases its liklihood of having a vulnerability.

+Note that we used 10 as an arbitrary threshold, but it's really more of a spectrum.